realrubberduckdev/dp-blog/src/content/express-route-missing-spoke-route.md

 draft: false
 ---
 # Introduction
 After an Azure ExpressRoute is setup we can use [Get-AzExpressRouteCircuitRouteTable](https://learn.microsoft.com/en-us/powershell/module/az.network/get-azexpressroutecircuitroutetable) Cmdlet to view what routes are advertised on the ExpressRoute.
-It means, what routes can a data packet reach if it took that route.
+It lists the destinations a data packet can reach if it took that route.
 And those data packets take the ExpressRoute only when the destination is available on the route table.

 Recently, my team and I came across this issue where a certain spoke IP range wasn't listed on the route table.